Working Capital and its Implication in Purchase Price

 The final price paid for a business can heavily depend on the amount of working capital brought to the table.
 A dollar-for-dollar working capital impact on the purchase price could result in a reduced or increased purchase price depending on the negotiated working capital peg.
 The analysis determining the peg could result in a reduced company value depending on how it is calculated and the past actions that impact working capital.

-Working capital will impact multiple areas of the buyer’s financial due diligence, including adjusted EBITDA (earnings before interest, taxes, depreciation, and amortization) and debt analysis, impacting the final purchase price.
+Working capital will impact multiple areas of the buyer’s financial due diligence, including adjusted EBITDA (earnings before interest, taxes, depreciation, and amortization) and debt analysis, which will ultimately impact the final purchase price.

-Let’s discuss what comprises net working capital, how to calculate the peg, and what are working capital adjustments.
+Let’s discuss what comprises net working capital, how to calculate the peg, and what working capital adjustments are.

 What is Working Capital?